 - Monday and Wednesday: chest, triceps, and abs training

 As we can see, Frank Zane’s workout routines were practical and very simple to follow.
 And this is one of the most important things for a training routine.
-It should be easy to stick to so that you don’t get demotivated and stop working out.
-That’s why so many people cannot get the body they want–because they can’t find a workout routine that suits them and is easy to follow.
+It should be easy to stick to so you don’t get demotivated and stop working out.
+That’s why so many people cannot get the body they want–they can’t find a workout routine that suits them and is easy to follow.

 But with Frank Zane’s advice, we can all achieve the body of our dreams!
 So try his routines and see how it works for you.
 And always keep in mind that the key to better results is not doing more workouts or spending more extended time in the gym.
 Instead, it’s all about proper nutrition and the correct training principles!
 So don’t forget to incorporate progressive overload and periodization into your workout plan.

-Like Frank Zane, focus on your goals and be prepared to make some personal sacrifice not just for weeks or months but for years.
+Like Frank Zane, focus on your goals and be prepared to make some personal sacrifices not just for weeks or months but for years.
 Track everything, including every bite of food you ate and every rep and set you completed.
 Also, track your body metrics to understand how your body responds to nutrition and exercise.
 Finally, track your thoughts and emotions in a diary so you can reflect and learn from your mistakes while understanding your abilities.

 The Last Word on Frank Zane, a Legendary Bodybuilder

 Frank Zane was very athletic but also brilliant.
 Inside the weightlifting community, he is a cultural icon.
 Frank built his reputation the old fashion way.
 He earned it.
-Thus, he had to put in years of effort to obtain his shredded and robust muscular body.
+Thus, he had to put in years of effort to get his shredded and robust muscular body.
 We can infer from glancing at Frank Zane’s diet and exercise that we must put in the effort if we’re to be like him.
 But also we must try new things and focus on the details.

 What has been your experience with bodybuilding?
 Have you ever trained as an elite athlete or participated in weightlifting competitions?
 We’d love to hear about it!
-Please follow us on social media using so we can keep up with how you’re doing!
+Please follow us on social media so we can keep up with how you’re doing!